Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-When you beat a level, the game will rank you based on different categories, and then give you a total rank of the level.
-The categories are:
+When you beat a level, the game will rank you based on different categories, and then give you a total rank of the chapter.
-* Time: how much time you spent to beat the level;
+* Time: how much time you spent to beat the level.
-* Combo: Highest combo number without breaking it;
+* Combo: Highest combo number without breaking it.
-* Damage: Amount of hits taken;
+* Damage: Amount of hits taken.
-* Exclamation points: These points can be earned by taunting, using Santa Jack's presents, and during dances by pressing the correct buttons.
+* !-Count: These can be earned by taunting, using Santa Jack's presents, and during dances by pressing the correct buttons.

-The game tracks the highest rank you earn in each of the categories, and it does not take into consideration the final ranking you earn in a level.
-With this in mind, if you're finding it too difficult to S rank on first visit, you can even revisit a level and go for just one or two of the categories for S rank, then again for the other two, and the game will assign you S rank for that level.

-To get a total Rank of S, not only are you needed to earn all the S ranks, but to also complete the two secret chapters.
-These chapters have no ranking, and you are just required to complete them.
+The total ranking in a chapter is determined by the highest ranking in each of the categories.
+It is not based on just the final ranking you achieve at the end of the chapter through the ranking screen, but rather the highest one reached in any category.
+Say you got S ranks in Combo, Damage, and !-Count, but D in Time; Replaying that chapter and earning S rank in Time will add it up to the other S ranks you already got to give you an overrall S rank in that chapter.

+While getting a total S rank in the game requires both earning all S ranks in each chapter and complete both the Secret Chapters completed.
+Not only this, but you're also needed to do this on Nightmare Mode, which have more strict requirements for S ranks, and also give you 1 extra point in damage whenever you take a hit.

 ```
-⚠️ Be aware that if you are going for the secret chapters, any hits taken or any amount of time spent in these secret chapters will count for the rankings in the main chapters, as you're technically still inside it.
-If you're thinking of doing S ranks and the secret chapters and at the same time, know that you'll make at least the time ranking almost impossible to do.
+⚠️ Be aware that if you are going for the Secret Chapters, any hits taken or any amount of time- spent in these secret chapters will count for the rankings in the main chapters, as you're technically- still inside it.
+If you're going for the Secret Chapters while also going for S ranks, know that- at least the Time rank is almost impossible to do in both chapters.
 ```

 ## Damageless, Full Combo